 - On the first Tuesday of the month, we offer a caregiver’s support group which will now include drop-in respite care and lunch.

 - Expansion will be facilitated through outreach to the community and education about services.

 - Host a day-long Navigating Longevity Summit each year with on-site respite so caregivers can attend the conference.

 Contact Person: Ramona Duke – Community Relations Manager firstname.lastname@example.org

-Relatives as Parents Inc is a newly incorporated organization that serves several northern Idaho counties.
-They are developing respite services for relative caregivers of children in the absence of parents.
+Relatives as Parents Inc (RAP) is a newly incorporated organization that serves several northern Idaho counties.
+RAP is developing respite services for relative caregivers of children in the absence of parents.
 The organization will also serve as a resource to unincorporated Relatives as Parents support groups in southern Idaho.

 Contact person: Glenda Weaver- Executive Director email@example.com